Optic neuritis is also known as or subsumes Acute axial neuritis and Retrobulbar neuritis. -ed.

 Optic nerve inflammation causes subacute loss of vision, usually in one eye, and usually associated with retro-orbital pain.

-Clinical recovery is often substantial or complete, but ocular coherence tomography (OCT) shows residual thinning of the retinal nerve fiber layer in the affected eye, and often thinning in the normal fellow eye.
+Recovery is often substantial or complete, but ocular coherence tomography (OCT) shows residual thinning of the retinal nerve fiber layer in the affected eye, and often in the normal fellow eye.

 High-dose glucocorticoid therapy speeds up recovery of the inflammation, but has no long-term benefit.